-The bill amends the Code of West Virginia to include regulations for the manufacture, sale, and distribution of low-proof spirit alcohol products, defined as beverages containing between 0.5% and 15.5% alcohol by volume.
-It introduces a new article that outlines the legislative intent to regulate these products for public safety and welfare, while also promoting business growth through advertising.
-The bill specifies that beginning July 1, 2030, existing distillery licenses and requirements will apply to low-proof spirit alcohol products, and no additional fees will be charged for their manufacture or sale.
+This bill amends the Code of West Virginia to include regulations for the manufacture, sale, and distribution of low-proof spirit alcohol products, defined as beverages containing between 0.5% and 15.5% alcohol by volume.
+The bill introduces a new article, 60-8B, which outlines the legislative intent to regulate these products for public safety and welfare.
+It specifies that beginning July 1, 2030, existing distillery licenses and requirements will apply to low-proof spirit alcohol products, and no additional fees will be charged for their manufacture or sale.
+The bill also prohibits the sale of these products in growlers and establishes that distribution must follow the same rules as nonintoxicating beer.

-Additionally, the bill establishes a tax of $1.25 per gallon on low-proof spirit alcohol products sold, with reporting requirements for distilleries and distributors to ensure compliance.
-It also includes provisions for penalties for failure to file tax returns and authorizes the West Virginia Alcoholic Beverage Control Commissioner to propose rules for implementation.
-The effective date for these regulations is set for July 1, 2030.
+Additionally, the bill imposes a tax of $1.25 per gallon on low-proof spirit alcohol products sold, with reporting requirements for distilleries and distributors to ensure compliance.
+Failure to file tax returns on time will result in penalties.
+The West Virginia Alcoholic Beverage Control Commissioner is granted authority to propose rules for the implementation of these regulations, which will take effect on July 1, 2030.

 Committee Substitute: 60-1-5, 60-8B-1, 60-8B-2, 60-8B-3, 60-8B-4, 60-8B-5